 Enter Kijani Baby!
 Good Gaali has partnered with Kijani Baby, a local Ugandan business, to supply the neediest of mothers with a complete set of quality reusable cloth diapers.
 Kijani diapers consist of a leak-proof outer shell and an absorbent bamboo liner that can be washed and reused over and over.
 They are adjustable in size and will last from birth through potty training saving the family thousands and improving the health of the baby and the entire family.
 And, every Kijani reusable cloth diaper prevents hundreds of disposables from ending up littering the villages and roadways of Uganda.
 They are hand made in Kampala by Ugandan mothers who received a fair wage and work in good working conditions.
 These diapers are a win-win-win!

-You can be a "superhero" to a struggling Ugandan mother by providing a complete set of Kijani Baby cloth diapers for a mother and her baby.
+You can go "Diaper Active" and help a struggling Ugandan mother by providing a complete set of Kijani Baby cloth diapers for a mother and her baby.

 Click on the "Our Partners" tab above to learn more about Kijani Baby.

 Copyright © 2019 Good Gaali - All Rights Reserved. | A 501(c)(3) Non-Profit Organization EIN 83-3289375

 Your donation to Good Gaali is tax deductible as allowed by law.